Buzz Aldrin's Race Into Space is an edutainment computer game which was

 is so large (250-412MB compressed, versus 9MB for the floppy version) that it's been hard to find a place to host

 it in my price range (i.e., for free).
-I have, however, managed to find an appropriate hosting site, so here are
+I have, however, managed to find a couple hosting sites, so you can

-some other places you may be able to download it from.
+download it from Sourceforge.
 If all else fails, email me and maybe we can arrange a transfer.
 Then again, I think the Race Into Space port

 is better anyway, so I'd suggest downloading that instead.
 It's also much smaller than the CD version of BARIS.